orlasiimwe/orlasiimwe/README.md

-👋 Hi, I’m Orla Nerys Asiimwe
+👋 Hi, I’m Orla Nerys Asiimwe, a JavaScript developer!

 <!---
 orlasiimwe/orlasiimwe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.